Lakota language: LLC alphabet

+Curley alphabet

+In 1982, Lakota educator Leroy Curley (1935–2012) devised a 41-letter circular alphabet.

 Grammar

 Word order

 The basic word order of Lakota is subject–object–verb, although the order can be changed for expressive purposes (placing the object before the subject to bring the object into focus or placing the subject after the verb to emphasize its status as established information).
 It is postpositional, with adpositions occurring after the head nouns: mas'óphiye él, "at the store" (literally 'store at'); lkt, "around the house" (literally 'house=the around') (Rood and Taylor 1996).

 Rood and Taylor (1996) suggest the following template for basic word order.
-Items in parenthesis are optional; only the verb is required.
+Items in parentheses are optional; only the verb is required.
 It is therefore possible to produce a grammatical sentence that contains only a verb.